Non-small cell lung cancerLung cancer - non-small cell; NSCLC

 Commonly used second-line agents include:

 - Erlotinib (Tarceva) was approved as a single agent second-line therapy in November 2004.
 Erlotinib is taken by mouth and has very low risk for side effects (rash and diarrhea are common).
-Erlotinib was more recently approved as first-line therapy for people with locally advanced NSCLC.
+Erlotinib was more recently approved as first-line therapy for people with advanced NSCLC.
 Select people with EGFR gene involvement are most likely to benefit from first-line therapy with erlotinib.
 Erlotinib may also be considered as third-line therapy for advanced lung cancer patients whom have not yet tried erlotinib or gefitinib.

 Combinations of Chemotherapy with Surgery, Radiation Therapy, or Both